devgitt82/GoliShip-React/README.md

 Goli Welcome On board App.

-Simple welcome on board app prepared as a support induction for new joiners.
+Simple welcome on board app prepared as a support to safety induction for new joiners.